mikechen66/C-Program-Language/C-Standard-Library/Readme.md

 ## Introduction

-The C Standard Library, also known as ISO C Library is a collection of macros, types and functions for the tasks such as input/output processing, string handling, memory management, mathematical computations and many other operating system services.
+The C Standard Library, known as ISO C Library is a collection of macros, types and functions for the tasks such as input/output processing, string handling, memory management, mathematical computations and many other operating system services.
 It is specified in the C standard, e.g. the C11 standard.
-However, it is hard to get the C standard libraries in the web.
-It can be provided by both the compilers, and the OS providers and the third-party experts.
+However, it is hard to get a standalone C standard libraries in the web.
+The C standard libraries are usually provided by compilers and OS providers.
 Users will have to check the compiler documentation if it is using the OS-provided library implementation or an implementation that is bundled with the compiler.
 For one and the same compiler, this can be different per OS or compiler build.

 ## Library Distributed